nhsbsa/nhsbsa-digital-playbook/src/design/service-designer/about-role.md

 - can recognise when to ask for further guidance and support
 - contribute to the development of services and service transformation, recognising when a service has failure points or room for improvement
 - should be able to interpret evidence-based research and incorporate this into their advisories for a service
+- contribute to the alignment of Customer Journey Maps which are owned by the CX team and based on user personas

 ### Expectations of Senior Service Designers